reyhan-rahimi/Electronic-library-management/Documentation/Scenario.md

 ### borrowing existing books

 1. start
-2. log in system
+2. User logs in system
 3. import username and password
 4. log in if password is correct
 5. if password is not correct :
 * have 3 chanse to import correct password
 * if after 3 time password is not correct user can not log in until 1 hour
-6. if password was correct , import book information
+6. if password was correct : call book information's routine
+7. import book information
-7. if book is not exist in library :
+8. if book is not exist in library :
 * show message "the book is not exist"
-8. if book is exist:
+9. if book is exist:
 * show bookid
-9. user logs out
+10. user logs out
-10. user goes to librarianse
+11. user goes to librarianse
-11. Librarians logs in system
+12. Librarians logs in system
-12. import username and password on Respective box
+13. import username and password on Respective box
-13. if information is correct log in
+14. if information is correct log in
-14. else show massage "try again"
+15. else show massage "try again"
-15. after log in:
+16. after log in:
+17. call  borrowing existing book's routine
-16. The librarian registers the book as a borrow to the user.
+17. The librarian registers the book as a borrow to the user.
-17. log out if not to be another request
+18. log out if not to be another request
-18.  if was another request :
+19.  if was another request :
 *  call requests Routine
-19. end
+20. end

 ### Usecase 4:
 ### Return of borrowed books

 1. stare
-2. refrense to library
+2. User refrense to library
 3. Librarians logs in system
 5. import username and password on Respective box
 6. if information is correct log in
 7. else show massage "try again"
 8. after log in:
 9. call Routine of return book
+10. Record book as returned
-10. log out if not to be another request
+11. log out if not to be another request
-11.  if was another request :
+12.  if was another request :
 *  call requests Routine
-12. end
+13. end

 ### Usecase 5:
 ### Change member user information

 1. stare
-2. refrense to library
+2. User refrense to library
 3. Librarians logs in system
 5. import username and password on Respective box
 6. if information is correct log in